 Dying without a Will firstly places a burden on your family and loved ones.
 Assets are immediately frozen until it can be established that no Will exists (not a straightforward task).
 The courts then have to appoint an estate administrator who will take responsibility for filing taxes, paperwork, gathering assets, and then distributing them according to intestate laws.
 The distribution can be figured out with a handy quiz available from the gov.uk website.
 Don’t assume that everything will just go to the spouse, or just be distributed between children.
 It may end up that way, but it is by no means certain.

 The key values of having a Will in place are firstly making key appointments.
 You can name an Executor, or personal representative who has the responsibility to gather and secure your assets, pay taxes and funeral expenses, and then distribute the estate according to the instructions in the Will.

-You can leave sums of money, specific items or even a percentage of your estate to any person or organisation that has affected your life.
+You can leave sums of money, specific items, or even a percentage of your estate to any person or organization that has affected your life.

 Is it legal to help somebody make their own Will?

 In the UK, Will writing is an unregulated profession.
 There have been calls from the law society to make it the exclusive domain of solicitors, but this was rejected by the courts.
 As a result, there are countless Will making services throughout the UK.
 They range from firms of solicitors through to the disreputable will writers who accost you in your local shopping centre.